CamoCatX/camocatx.github.io/README.md

 ✔ Updates and improvements are constantly coming, and new bugs are fixed when found.

-The updates are made with ❤, Feel free to use this updated version.
+All changes are made with ❤, Feel free to use this updated version.

 ## Technology Introduction